cantremebermyurl/ffxiv-char-data-retriever-cantremembermyurl.github.io/README.md

 * basic html, js, css
 * how pulling api data works
 * how to parse json data from api into relevant data
-* create a basic webpage that displays live data from api
+* the process of creating a basic webpage that displays live data